contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 QDMTT effective FY 2025

 Brazil joined OECD Pillar 2 via Law 15.079/2024.
-Brazilian subsidiaries of MNEs with global revenue > €750M now subject to QDMTT (Qualified Domestic Minimum Top-Up Tax) — paid via additional CSLL.
-GIR reporting starts FY 2024 forward.
+Brazilian subsidiaries of MNEs with global revenue > €750M now subject to QDMTT (Qualified Domestic Minimum Top-Up Tax) — paid via additional CSLL, in force since FY 2025, with first payment in July 2026.

 Regional incentives may trigger top-up